Issue 36 of Science@ifpen

 Pollutant emissions: better knowing them to fight them better

 Vehicle approval certifies that the emissions of said vehicle meet the specifications imposed by existing standards.
-Although current regulations only concern a limited number of chemical species
+Although current regulations only concern a limited number of chemical species, the

 Science@ifpen n°32